Your Playbook for a Hassle-Free Travel Experience to Ontario’s Sunset Country

 What Can I Do if I am Inadmissible to Canada Due to a Past Criminal Conviction?

-Here is where to go to download the application to apply for criminal rehabilitation.
+Here is where to download the application to apply for criminal rehabilitation.
+Some law offices offer assistance (for a fee) in preparing the application.

 Can I Bring My Pet with Me?

-Dogs and cats are allowed to enter Canada with you as long as they appear to be in good health and you have a valid rabies vaccination certificate dated and issued within the previous 3 years with you and signed by a licensed veterinarian.
+Dogs and cats are allowed to enter Canada with you as long as they appear in good health and you have a valid rabies vaccination certificate dated and issued within the previous 3 years and signed by a licensed veterinarian.
 You will need one for each animal accompanying you.
-Remember that not all lodges, campgrounds, and hotels allow pets so make sure you clear that the place you’ll be staying at is one of our pet-friendly accommodations
+Remember that not all lodges, campgrounds, and hotels allow pets so make sure you clear that the place you’ll be staying at is one of our pet-friendly accommodations.

 What are the Rules Around Firearms?

-Handguns are not allowed to cross the border into Canada so leave yours at home.
+Canada doesn't recognize your 2nd Amendment under our laws.
+So handguns are not allowed to cross the border into Canada.
 Other weapons such as mace, pepper spray, butterfly knives, tasers, and stun guns are also prohibited.
 If you are in doubt, DECLARE!

-You may bring in a long rifle or shotgun for hunting purposes only so you must have a hunt booked if you bring one of these firearms with you.
+You may bring in a long rifle or shotgun for hunting purposes only so you must have a hunt booked if you bring one of these firearms.
 You are not allowed to bring in firearms for animal control purposes.
-You are also allowed to bring in 200 rounds of ammunition duty-free.
+You can bring in 200 rounds of ammunition duty-free.

 No automatic or modified weapons are allowed in Canada.
-Ensure you have a trigger lock or have temporarily disabled the firing mechanism on your rifle or shotgun and you encase them properly when it is being transported.
+Ensure you have a trigger lock or have temporarily disabled the firing mechanism on your rifle or shotgun and you encase them properly when it is being transported and when you cross the border.
 Ammunition must be stored separately from your firearm unless they are both in a locked case.

 Bringing Alcohol or Tobacco into Canada